MapperKeeper/jekyll-now/_posts/2017-5-27-Working-With-GeoJSON.md

 ### Adding Images and Videos

 You can add a gallery of images and videos into your [MapperKeeper](https://www.mapperkeeper.com) map by defining an array of media items in a `gallery` property.
 An array is like a list, where you can define more than just 1 item.
-Each gallery item is its' own object that can either be an `image` or `youtube` video with a title and valid URL.
-If the media is not owned by you, it is good practice to credit the original author in the title field.
+Each gallery item is its' own object that can either be an `image` or `youtube` video with a name and valid URL.
+If the media is not owned by you, it is good practice to credit the original author in the name field.

 Gallery items automatically show up in the popup for a user to click on and explore.
 Below is an example of a feature with a gallery containing a single image and video: